0xShad3/EMG-noise-filter/README.md

 - Lifousi Anna

 ### Disclaimer
-This script is part of Project assigned to us as a team in the Embedded Systems class, **under no circumstances consider this professional or application solid work**.
+This script is part of a project assigned to us as a team in the Embedded Systems class, **under no circumstances consider this professional or application solid work**.